JaccoR/hass-entso-e/README.md

 ------
 ## Configuration

+The sensors can be added using the integration page.

+#### Add integration

+1. Go to Settings => Devices and Services
+2. Click the button "+ Add integration".
+2. Search for "entso
+3. Click on the Entso-e to start te configuration flow.

-The sensors can be added using the web UI.
-In the web UI you can add your API-key and country and the sensors will automatically be added to your system.
+ In the config flow you can add your API-key and country and the sensors will automatically be added to your system.
 There is an optional field for a cost modifyer template and resulting currency.

 ### Cost Modifyer Template